-- the current assets reported in the statement of financial position as at March 31, 2023 and March 31, 2022. - The donation and fundraising revenues and excess of revenues over expenses reported in the statement of operations and changes in fund balances for the years ended March 31, 2023 and March 31, 2022.
+- the current assets reported in the statement of financial position as at March 31, 2024 and March 31, 2023. - The donation and fundraising revenues and excess of revenues over expenses reported in the statement of operations and changes in fund balances for the years ended March 31, 2024 and March 31, 2023. - the fund balances, at the beginning and end of the year, reported in the statement of operations and changes in fund balances for the years ended March 31, 2024 and March 31, 2023.